hraberg/deuce/README.md

      of 2013-02-28 on X202E

-I've managed established a hacking base in Agonda now.
+I've managed to establish a hacking base in Agonda now.
 No sleep until `M-x butterfly`.

 **2013-02-25**